 If you or a loved one has sustained injuries in a hit-and-run incident, your best course of action is to consult with a lawyer as soon as possible.
 Insurance adjusters are being paid to minimize your claims, and you should not take legal advice from any claims adjuster.
 At Nagle & Associates, our lawyers perform a thorough investigation into your situation, striving to locate all available insurance coverage, and to collect the highest settlement for your hit-and-run injury claims.
 We will guide you on how to secure medical care, how to use personal health insurance to fund medical needs and still collect for your medical bills from car insurance policies, and how to push the insurance adjusters to pay maximum value for your accident claims.
 Our firm ONLY handles motor vehicle injury claims, we know what your case is truly worth, and we will not settle until you are paid every penny you deserve.

 At the end of the day, our goal is to provide comprehensive assistance - not just with filing a claim and negotiating with insurance companies, but with compassion, support, and unflinching advocacy.
 From day one, we are by your side during your medical recovery.
 After all, recovering from a hit-and-run accident in North Carolina is about more than getting money.
 It's about having full access to proper medical care, maximizing benefits from health insurance and other payment sources, handling all insurance claim filings and homework so you don't have to, and building the strongest case to collect maximum payment for your accident claims.
-By helping you get through the medical recovery and legal process, we hope to get you back to living a normal life and enjoying normal activities with friends and family, like visiting Carrier Park near Asheville, NC.
+By helping you get through the medical recovery and legal process, we hope to get you back to living a normal life and enjoying normal activities with friends and family, like visiting Pack Square Park near Asheville, NC.

 Simply put, hit-and-run lawyers - especially those from Nagle & Associates - have the experience and resources needed to help crash victims like yourself get the compensation they need to get better.